vestalux/sljekyll/about/jobs/_posts/2017-02-01-bungay-library-and-information-advisor.md

 If you are interested, please send a CV and supporting statement outlining what you could bring to this position and Suffolk Libraries to: **recruitment@suffolklibraries.co.uk**

 The closing date for applications is Sunday 19 February 2017.
-Interviews will be held on Thursday 2 2017.
+Interviews will be held on Thursday 2 March 2017.